 1. Check if the arresting officer had probable cause to stop or question you.

 If you’re able to prove you were stopped for an unjustified reason, the stop could be considered unlawful.
-Many times, this is enough to get out of a charge.
+Sometimes, this is enough to get out of an underage drinking charge.

 2. The Alcohol belongs to someone else.

 Claiming you didn’t do it is a common defense to any criminal charge.
 An experienced criminal defense lawyer will pressure the prosecutor to prove the alcohol found actually belonged to their client.